History of trams: 1980s and 1990s

 Britain began replacing its run-down local railways with light rail in the 1980s, starting with the Tyne & Wear Metro in Tyneside followed by the Docklands Light Railway in London.
 The trend to light rail in the United Kingdom was firmly established with the success of the Manchester Metrolink system and Sheffield Supertram in 1992, followed by Midland Metro in Birmingham in 1999, and Tramlink in London in 2000.

 In France, Nantes and Grenoble led the way in terms of the modern tram, and new systems were inaugurated in 1985 and 1988.
 In 1994 Strasbourg opened a system with novel British-built trams, specified by the city, with the goal of breaking with the archaic conceptual image that was held by the public.

 A great example of this shift in ideology is the city of Munich, which began replacing its tram network with a metro a few years before the 1972 Summer Olympics.
 When the metro network was finished in the 1990s the city began to tear out the tram network (which had become rather old and decrepit), but now faced opposition from many citizens who enjoyed the enhanced mobility of the mixed network—the metro lines deviate from the tramlines to a significant degree.
 New rolling stock was purchased and the system was modernized, and a new line was proposed in 2003.

 In Berlin, in 1990, ADtranz low floor tram, the world's first completely low floor tram was introduced.
 West Berlin had shut down its trams in the 1960s but the East reversed a previous decision to shut down the tramway network and new lines have been laid into the western part of Berlin after reunification.

 21st century

-The 2004 Summer Olympics that prompted the redevelopment of trams as part of the Athens Mass Transit System.
-The tramways in Athens are integrated with the revived Athens Metro system, as well as the buses, trolleybuses and suburban trains.
+The 2004 Summer Olympics resulted in the return of trams to Athens: the Athens Tram was integrated with the expanded Athens Metro system, as well as the buses, trolleybuses and suburban trains.

 In Melbourne, Australia, the already extensive tramway system continues to be extended.
 In 2004 the Mont Albert line was extended several kilometres to Box Hill, whilst in 2005 the Burwood East line was extended several kilometres to Vermont South.
 In Sydney, trams returned in the form of light rail with the opening of the Inner West Light Rail line in 1997, which has seen extensions and now covers 7.2 mi.

 In Prague, in 2009, Škoda 15 T, the world's first completely low-floor tram with articulated bogies was introduced.